-Our Deathrattle Hunter deck list guide features the best Rise of Shadows deck list for Season 65 of Hearthstone (August 2019).
+Our Deathrattle Hunter deck list guide features the best Darkmoon Faire deck list for Season 81 of Hearthstone (December 2020).
 Our Deathrattle Hunter guide also contains Mulligan advice, card combos and strategy tips.

 Deathrattle Hunter is a Hearthstone deck that utilises a number of Deathrattle cards to gain board control and summon powerful minions to overwhelm your opponent.

-This version of the deck list guide is updated for the Saviors of Uldum meta.
+This version of the deck list guide is updated for the Darkmoon Faire meta.
 We’ll keep an eye on Deathrattle Hunter to see if it makes any big changes in the meta, but for now it’s a fairly similar deck to what we’ve seen before.

 |2 x Ursatron|

 |2 x Darkmoon Tonk|

 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.

 - 1. Best Budget Decks - Hearthstone: Best Budget Decks for Ashes of Outland